stevekrouse/WoofJS/README.md

 ### Setting the Backdrop

-  - Set/change the backdrop to an image URL:
+  - Set the backdrop to an image URL:

 ```javascript
 setBackdropURL("http://example.com/img.jpg");
 ```

-  - Set/change the backdrop to an color:
+  - Set the backdrop to a color:

 ```javascript
 setBackdropColor("blue");